-• Let the user modify msg-template when Pylint is called from a Python script
+• Let the user modify msg-template when Pylint is called from a Python script too-many-format-args and too-few-format-args are emitted correctly when starred expression are used in RHS tuple.

 • Imports checker supports new switch allow-wildcard-with-all which disables warning on wildcard import when imported module defines all variable.